marwanelgharbawy/java-design-patterns/src/abstractfactory/REAMDE.md

-# Factory Design Pattern
+# Abstract Factory Design Pattern

-The **Factory Design Pattern** provides a way to create objects without specifying their exact class.
+The **Abstract Factory Design Pattern** provides a way to create objects without specifying their exact class.

 ---